pg-aws/cybercon2023-devsecops-workshop/README.md

 12. Now when the CodePipeline runs again, you will be able to view all Findings (if there are any) in Security Hub!
 ![image](https://user-images.githubusercontent.com/126644393/225795096-1e4603cf-f089-4fb4-b678-8735debb38ad.png)

+To test this out:
+1. Navigate to you CodeCommit Repository in AWS console
+2. Select the **sample-template.yaml** file then click 'Edit'
+3. Override the original content with the **s3.yaml** file you downloaded previously and click "Commit changes"
+4. Wait for CodePipeline to complete.
+5. Once completed, navigate to Security Hub console, select 'Findings' from the left panel and check out the details of the Checkov Findings.

 ### Use CodePipeline to deploy resources in Scenario 1-3